 Many people never check their credit reports and find out at the worst possible time that they contain errors – for example, when they are applying for a mortgage.
 These mistakes could be caused by anything from a typographic error to an incorrect account posting to attempted identity theft.
 No matter what the cause, these errors can result in a higher interest rate, or prevent you from getting a loan at all.
-You are much better off looking for mistakes rather than discovering one by accident when you really need your credit.
+You are much better off looking for mistakes on a regular basis rather than discovering one by accident when you really need credit.

 If you have a reason to speed up the process, like a pending mortgage application, and are willing to take the risk of an online dispute, you certainly can do so – but we advise writing a letter instead.